 Congratulations on the big decision!
 A lot of hard work has gone into this moment, and you deserve it.
 You’ll notice the ‘Read This’ section of Step 9 is rather light.
 That’s because this step is about...

 Committing is an exciting time!
 You also already know that the hard work is just beginning.
 The same is true of your academics.
-You have been crushing it in the classroom to be able to experiences this moment.
+You have been crushing it in the classroom to be able to experience this moment.
 The last thing you want to do is mess up all that hard work now.
 There are several academic things you will want to be clear about when you commit to a school.

 First, you will want to make sure that you are in good academic standing for admissions.
-In other words, given your current GPA, courses, test scores, and planned courses, will you get admitted the the school?
+In other words, given your current GPA, courses, test scores, and planned courses, will you get admitted to the school?
 If not, what will you have to do in the classroom in order to get in?
 Coaches should be able to tell you if you get your GPA up to X and make Y on the SAT/ACT, you will be admitted.

 The other thing you will want to make sure of is that the academic expectations moving forward are clearly laid out.
 What do the coaches expect of your grades and test scores moving forward?
 What do you have to maintain to stay in good shape academically.
 When expectations and requirements aren't clearly laid out, it leaves the door open for the coaches to use their discretion and say something like, "your grades got worse, so we aren't going to be able to have you on the team" at the last minute.